programmingwithswift/RemoveEmptyCells/README.md

 # RemoveEmptyCells
-Tutorial on how to remove empty cell/rows from a table view
+Tutorial on how to remove empty cell/rows from a table view - [Remove empty table view rows](https://programmingwithswift.com/remove-empty-uitableview-cells/
+)